Ansere/Tetragen/Setup.md

 # How to set up Tetragen.
 This guide will go through how to set up Tetragen properly.
 This will assume that you know how to manage & run a server.
-(To optimize Tetragen, use [Paper servers](https://papermc.io), as they are faster and have a larger api.
-However, using a Spigot server is still fine, but it may come with problems.)
+To optimize Tetragen, use [Paper servers](https://papermc.io), as they are faster and have a larger api.
+However, using a Spigot server is still fine, but it may come with problems.
  - To start off, you need to go open the file `bukkit.yml`.
 Before you use Tetragen, you need to first register the worlds as Tetragen-generated.
    To do this, add a `worlds` sector in `bukkit.yml`.
-Then, for each world that you want to generate with Tetragen, add a section for that world.
+Then, for each world that you want to generate with Tetragen, add a section under `worlds`.
 Finally, under that section, add a generator tag set the generator to Tetragen,  followed by the environment that you want to generate.
-For example, if I wanted to generate the worlds "world", "world_nether", and "world_the_end" with their respective environments, I would append the following
+For example, if I wanted to generate the worlds "world", "world_nether", and "world_the_end" with their respective environments, I would add the following to the end of `bukkit.yml`:
    ```yml
    # Assume that this is the bukkit.yml file
    worlds: